-- 1. Interns have completed clinical pre rotation modules entirely before the first day of any clinical rotation - 2.
-Interns will have completed LTC pre-readings prior to the beginning of the rotation - 3.
-Interns will meet with preceptor on the first day of rotation to discuss the preceptor/intern task list and pre rotation module - 4.
-Interns will abide by all internship policies
+- 1. Interns have completed clinical pre-rotation modules entirely before the first day of any clinical rotation. - 2.
+Interns will have completed LTC pre-readings prior to the beginning of the rotation. - 3.
+Interns will meet with preceptor on the first day of rotation to discuss the orientation checklist and rotation goals forms. - 4.
+Interns will abide by all internship and facility policies.